mugahed94/Hotel-Management-System/README.md

 - Admins / Manengers : to manage the working staff and serve and provide offers to cutomers while getting
 info and updates about their system to provide insights and marketing info.

+- Guests : who want to book rooms and attain high quality servecies.

+- Working Staff : who needs to veiw their tasks and communicate with other workers and guests.

 ## Contributers